 | Output | Daily 6 AM email digest with qualified upstream solicitations ranked by fit score, each showing buyer, quantity, estimated value, deadline, bond, and API spec class, plus a full log of screened-out solicitations with the reason each was excluded |

-It is automated monitoring of the upstream tender portals that national oil companies publish on.
-The system pulls every new drilling and production solicitation daily from eleven NOC portals, uses AI to read each one's full text (translating non-English documents), scores it against the supplier's product lines, API certifications, territories, and contract minimums, and delivers the qualified ones in a ranked daily digest.
+AI bid automation for upstream oil and gas equipment suppliers is automated monitoring of the upstream tender portals that national oil companies publish on.
+The AI bid automation pulls every new drilling and production solicitation daily from eleven national oil company portals, uses AI to read each one's full text and translate documents that are not in English, scores it against the supplier's product lines, API certifications, territories, and contract minimums, and delivers the qualified ones in a ranked daily digest.
 For an upstream supplier it means every relevant artificial lift, wellhead, drilling tool, or production pump solicitation across the monitored portals is reviewed every day.

-The national oil companies that publish drilling and production tenders through open or registered vendor access: Saudi Aramco, ADNOC, Kuwait Oil Company, PDO, Pemex, Petrobras, Ecopetrol, YPF, NNPC, ONGC, and PETRONAS.
-The system monitors each portal the supplier is eligible to access.
-Spanish-language and Portuguese-language tenders (from Pemex, Ecopetrol, YPF, Petrobras) are translated and scored alongside the English ones.
+The AI bid automation for upstream oil and gas equipment suppliers monitors the national oil companies that publish drilling and production tenders through open or registered vendor access: Saudi Aramco, ADNOC, Kuwait Oil Company, PDO, Pemex, Petrobras, Ecopetrol, YPF, NNPC, ONGC, and PETRONAS.
+It monitors each portal the supplier is eligible to access, and Spanish language and Portuguese language tenders from Pemex, Ecopetrol, YPF, and Petrobras are translated and scored alongside the English ones.

-No. Private oilfield service companies (SLB, Halliburton, Baker Hughes, Weatherford, NOV) and drilling contractors procure through invite-only vendor qualification.
+No, and the AI bid automation for upstream oil and gas equipment suppliers is honest about that.
+Private oilfield service companies such as SLB, Halliburton, Baker Hughes, Weatherford, and NOV, and drilling contractors procure through invite only vendor qualification.
 They qualify suppliers and invite them privately, so there is no open solicitation feed to monitor.
-This system works for buyers that publish upstream tenders, which is the national oil companies above.
+It works for buyers that publish upstream tenders, which is the national oil companies above.

-The AI reads the full solicitation and extracts the API specification class (such as API 6A for wellheads, API 11S for ESP systems, API 16A for drilling equipment, API 610 for pumps) and the required product specification level, then matches it against the supplier's certifications.
-A wellhead tender that requires API 6A PSL 3 is scored against whether the supplier holds that certification, not just whether the word "wellhead" appears.
+The AI bid automation for upstream oil and gas equipment suppliers reads the full solicitation and extracts the API specification class, such as API 6A for wellheads, API 11S for ESP systems, API 16A for drilling equipment, and API 610 for pumps, and the required product specification level, then matches it against the supplier's certifications.
+A wellhead tender that requires API 6A PSL 3 is scored against whether the supplier holds that certification, not just whether the word wellhead appears.

-The AI reads and translates the full solicitation text, so classification does not depend on the title or the language.
-A Spanish-language ESP tender from Ecopetrol or YPF, or a Portuguese production solicitation from Petrobras, is read, translated, classified by equipment type from its specification content, and scored, even though an English keyword search for "artificial lift" would never have found it.
+The AI bid automation for upstream oil and gas equipment suppliers reads and translates the full solicitation text, so classification does not depend on the title or the language.
+A Spanish language ESP tender from Ecopetrol or YPF, or a Portuguese production solicitation from Petrobras, is read, translated, classified by equipment type from its specification content, and scored, even though an English keyword search for artificial lift would never have found it.

 The general system covers the whole chain and links to all four segments.
-This upstream system is tuned specifically to drilling and production: the eleven upstream NOC portals, the upstream product categories (artificial lift, wellheads, drilling tools, separation, production pumps), and the API spec classes that matter upstream.
+The AI bid automation for upstream oil and gas equipment suppliers is tuned specifically to drilling and production: the eleven upstream national oil company portals, the upstream product categories such as artificial lift, wellheads, drilling tools, separation, and production pumps, and the API spec classes that matter upstream.
 A supplier that sells only upstream equipment uses this one; a supplier that spans segments can run the upstream, midstream, downstream, and offshore systems together.

 Each business morning the n8n workflow queries the upstream NOC supplier portals the supplier is registered on, collecting every drilling and production solicitation posted since the previous run.